1. Home

 What is Romuva

-"Romuva" is a cinema established in the heart of the city of Kaunas, in Laisvės Alėja.
-It has been upholding the traditions of showing high-quality art films for many years.
-Exclusive premières, events, and exhibitions take place in "Romuva".
-Our cinema has an original educational program for children and youth of various ages.
-"Romuva" actively created and participates in national and international projects.
-The team of the cinema strives to make “Romuva” a bold, open, and welcoming space for both experienced film enthusiasts and new audiences.
+Kino namai "Romuva" is a movie theater established in the heart of Kaunas city, on Laisvės avenue, which has been nurturing the traditions of showing quality art films for many years.
+Exclusive premieres, events, exhibitions take place in "Romuva", an original educational program is created for children and youth of various ages, and national and international projects are carried out.
+The cinema team strives to make Romuva a bold, open and cozy space for both seasoned film enthusiasts and new viewers.

-The vision of “Romuva” is to create a contemporary cinema brand and content that is recognizable in Lithuania and Europe, to promote European cinema, and to increase film literacy, thus bringing together a loyal cinema community.
+The vision of Romuva's activities is to create a modern cinema brand and content recognizable in Lithuania and Europe, which would popularize European artistic cinema, increase cinema literacy, thus bringing together a loyal cinema community.

 Since 2015, Kaunas Cinema Centre "Romuva” has been a member of the Europa Cinemas network.